karljohns0n/nginx-more/README.md

 ## Easy installation for RHEL / CentOS / AlmaLinux / Rocky Linux

-There's packages available for EL 6, 7, 8 and 9.
-The easiest way to install it is using Aeris yum repository:
+There's packages available for Enterprise Linux 6, 7, 8 and 9.
+The easiest way to install nginx-more is by using Aeris yum repository:

 ```bash
 EL6 > yum install -y https://repo.aerisnetwork.com/pub/aeris-release-6.rpm